Wisconsin priest who ignored COVID limits is asked to resign

 Altman came under fire last fall for calling Democrats godless and warning they would go to hell if they don’t repent.
 Later, he called COVID-19 protocols “Nazi-esque controls.”

-“Let us be clear, God damns every single one of those godless moves, whether it be in civil government or worse, in the complicity of many of in the church,” he said during a Palm Sunday mass.
-“The lowest, hottest levels (of hell) are the final burning place for those shepherds who were complicity in the godless restrictions.”
+“Let us be clear, God damns every single one of those godless moves, whether it be in civil government or worse, in the complicity of many in the church,” Altman said during a Palm Sunday mass.
+“In fact, if hell itself has many levels, the lowest, hottest levels are the final burning place for those shepherds who were complicit in the godless restrictions.”

 Altman said his lawyer is challenging the bishop’s request to resign.
 The priest told the congregation Sunday that Callahan could appoint a parish administrator while he remains “a pastor without duties until the appeal goes through Rome, which could take up to a year or more.”